You usually have several tests to check for lung cancer. This might include all or some of the following:

 The genetic mutation test

 Doctors look for gene mutations in a tissue sample, usually taken during a needle biopsy.
-They usually test a sample they already have from your original cancer tests.
+They test a sample they already have from your original cancer tests.
 Or they might use a biopsy from your operation if you had one.
 The testing is done in the laboratory.

 Another test that looks for gene changes in cells is the FISH test.
 FISH stands for fluorescence in situ hybridisation.